 Figure 1.4.
-The Arctic ice sheet in 1984 and 2012.
-In the past, the large ice sheet had a large albedo effect.
-As Earth has become warmer, the ice sheet has become smaller; this has reduced albedo and contributed to the warming of the Earth, through positive feedback.
+The Arctic ice in 1984 and 2012.
+In the past, the large area of floating ice had a large albedo effect.
+As Earth has become warmer, the area of ice has become smaller; this has reduced albedo and contributed to the warming of the Earth, through positive feedback.